Melbourne to Sydney Road Trip: What to See & Avoid

 The Dog on the Tuckerbox monument at Gundagai marks a popular rest stop roughly halfway between Melbourne and Sydney.

 I start Day 1 heading out of Melbourne on the Princes Freeway, which soon leads into the lush dairy country of Gippsland.
 After passing verdant pastures, a worthwhile detour for coastal lovers is Wilsons Promontory, Victoria’s southernmost point, known for its granite peaks and wildlife.
-If schedule allows, a quick hike or even a stroll on Squeaky Beach at “The Prom” is a fantastic taste of Victorian coastline.
+If the schedule allows, a quick hike or even a stroll on Squeaky Beach at “The Prom” is a fantastic taste of the Victorian coastline

 Otherwise, I continue along the South Gippsland Highway and rejoin the Princes Highway toward Lakes Entrance.
 By late afternoon, I reach Lakes Entrance, a holiday town where the Gippsland Lakes meet the sea.
 A walk across the footbridge to the expansive Ninety Mile Beach or a stop at the Lakes Entrance lookout gives a great sunset view over the water.

 Knowing it’s a long day, I set off at dawn.
 We break up the drive with a morning tea in Yarragon or Traralgon and a fuel stop in Sale.
 If travelling with kids, I’ve found the roadside playground in Traralgon helpful for a short break.
 At Lakes Entrance, I fuel up again because stations get sparser on the next leg.
 We settle into our accommodation by dusk.
 Driving the coastal route at night isn’t wise – not only for the wildlife, but also because you’d miss the scenery.
-An evening spent dining on local fish and chips by the water wraps up Day 1 nicely.

-At our Day 2 destination (whether it’s Jervis Bay or Ulladulla, depending on progress), I take a dusk walk on the beach listening to the waves.
-We’ve learned not to feed wildlife (Jervis Bay has lots of kangaroos and possums around campgrounds) and to respect any local rules about drone use or beach access after dark.|
+At our Day 2 destination, whether Jervis Bay or Ulladulla, depending on progress, I take a dusk walk along the beach listening to the waves.
+We avoid feeding wildlife—Jervis Bay has plenty of kangaroos and possums near campgrounds—and we respect local rules around drone use or beach access after dark to keep the area protected, too.

 Narooma’s turquoise inlet; a Sapphire Coast lunch scene that makes the extra kilometres worth it.